 |Page Name:||Reference: Meridian P2P Overlay Network|

-As of 2020_05_30 this academic project advertised to have GPL licensed code, but it doesn't have it.
+As of 2020_05_30 this academic project advertised to have GPL licensed code, but as of 2020_05_30 it does not have publicly available code.
 It's main value is the ironic idea that it tries to deanonymize P2P-network nodes to increase data transmission speeds.

 A citation from its homepage: "Meridian is a peer-to-peer overlay network for performing location-aware node and path selection in large-scale distributed systems.
 It provides a simple lightweight framework for keeping track of location information for participating nodes, without using virtual coordinates.
 Instead, it builds a distributed, failure resilient overlay graph, maintains the graph using a gossip protocol, and performs direct measurements in response to queries.